No products in the cart.

 Experiencing sciatica can be both frustrating and debilitating.
 For those unfamiliar with the condition, let’s explore what it actually is.
 Sciatica is characterized by pain that radiates along the path of the sciatic nerve—extending from your lower back, through the hips and buttocks, and down each leg.
 This condition occurs when the nerve is compressed, often due to a herniated disc or bone spur.

-Sciatica is surprisingly common, affecting an estimated 5-10% of people in the UK annually, according to the National Institute for Health and Care Excellence (NICE).
+Sciatica is a common issue, with studies estimating that about 2–5% of adults experience it each year (Jensen et al., 2019; Konstantinou & Dunn, 2008).
 It disrupts daily life, making even simple tasks seem daunting.
 But why does this happen, and who is most at risk?

 Recognizing sciatica’s symptoms is crucial.
 Sharp, shooting pain radiates from the lower back to the leg.
 Some experience numbness or tingling.
 Weakness in the leg or foot and difficulty moving or standing are other common signs.
 Ignoring these signals can lead to chronic pain, further nerve damage, and muscle weakness.

-Early treatment is vital.
-Untreated sciatica can lead to severe complications—including permanent nerve damage.
-Addressing the underlying causes prevents these issues.
-Treatment options vary from physical therapy and medications to more invasive procedures like surgery.
-Yet, one non-invasive, highly effective alternative stands out: the Lower Back Lumbar Support Brace from BackReviver.
+Early treatment of sciatica is important for preventing complications and reducing the risk of long-term nerve problems.
+Untreated, severe cases can sometimes lead to permanent nerve damage.
+Addressing the underlying causes early helps you avoid these risks.
+Treatment options range from physical therapy and medications to more invasive procedures like surgery.
+Yet, one non-invasive, clinically supported alternative stands out: the Lower Back Lumbar Support Brace from BackReviver.

 For SI Joint Dysfunction